miker2/flexi_config_reader/README.md

    another file.
 This highlights one of the advantages of this syntax: the ability to define a generic set of templates in one file, which will be used to produce multiple, repeated concrete structs with different names and parameters in a different file.
-2. key-value reference - Much like bash, the syntax provides the ability to reference a previously defined value by its key, and assign it to another key.
+2. [key-value reference](#key-value-references) - Much like bash, the syntax provides the ability to reference apreviously defined value by its key, and assign it to another key.
 3. Appended keys - While a `proto` defines a templated `struct`, one can add additional keys to the resulting `struct` when the `proto` is referenced.
 4. Fully qualified keys - One may define the configuration parameters using a combination